 and then just before Christmas 2010, we completed

 the Thrivent Builds house with the Avalos family.
 In August 2011, we completed another house in Mount Vernon, and in Sedro-Woolley in April 2012, we dedicated house number 25.

 Skagit Habitat for Humanity is partnering with Home Trust of Skagit to build five homes in La Conner.
-The first two are duplex units and they were dedicated in April 2013.
-The third house is expected to be completed early 2014, and will be our 28th new home built.
+The first two homes are a duplex unit and they were dedicated in April 2013.

-Skagit Habitat has also provided home rehabs, repairs,
+Through our Habitat Helpers program, Skagit Habitat has also provided home rehabs, minor home repairs,

-and/or new roofs for more than a dozen local families in
+and/or ADA upgrades and wheelchair ramps for more than a dozen local Partner Family homeowners in

 costs are close to zero for Habitat houses.
 As the